 “Broadly speaking, the story of Horus is as follows: Horus was born on December 25th of the virgin Isis-Meri.
 His birth was accompanied by a star in the east, which in turn, three kings followed to locate and adorn the new-born saviour.
 At the age of 12, he was a prodigal child teacher, and at the age of 30 he was baptized by a figure known as Anup and thus began his ministry.
 Horus has 12 disciples he travelled about with, performing miracles such as healing the sick and walking on water… After being betrayed by Tryphon, Horus was crucified, buried for 3 days, and thus, resurrected.”

-c) Oversimplification: they select a common theme such as resurrection and claim that Christianity borrowed it from an ancient myth while ignoring the startling conceptual differences between both.
+c) Oversimplification: they select a common theme (such as resurrection) and claim that Christianity borrowed it from an ancient pagan myth while ignoring the wide conceptual differences between both.

 With these logical fallacies in mind, let’s answer the arguments made in the Zeitgeist movie.

-2. The movie’s relayed myth of Horus is peppered with Christian and Jewish terms like “baptized,” “disciples” and “ministry” to further their agenda.
-There is no way ancient Egyptians would use such terms to refer to their religious rites.
-I cannot find the name “Anup” or “Asup” in any major ancient text.
-Only one reference to baptism is made and that refers to a ritual coronation for the pharaoh (and it varied in age, rarely 30).
+The name “Anup” or “Asup” doesn’t occur in any major ancient text.
+Only one reference to baptism is made in an Egytptian text and it refers to a ritual coronation for the pharaoh (and it varied in age, rarely 30).

 No reference work speaks of Horus and his baptism.
-These contrivances were deliberately made up by anti-Christians to mislead their viewers to assume similarities where there are none.
+These contrivances were deliberately made up by anti-Christians to mislead their audience to assume similarities where there are none.

-4. In Plutarch’s account, Isis used her magic powers to raise Osiris and fashion a golden phallus to conceive her son.
-It clearly wasn’t a virgin birth as that of Christ.
+4. In Plutarch’s account, Isis used her magic powers to raise Osiris from the dead and fashion a golden phallus to conceive her son.
+Thus, it wasn’t a virgin birth as that of Christ.

 “And now, brethren, I take my leave of you.
 All the constituents of being are transitory.
 Work out your salvation with diligence” (Digha Nikaya ii.
 155-56 Mahaparinibbana Sutta).

 “This council refuted the offending viewpoints and expelled those who held them.
-In the process, the compilation of the Buddhist scriptures (Tipitaka) was supposedly completed, with the addition of a body of subtle philosophy (abhidarhma) to the doctrine (dharma) and monastic discipline (vinaya) that had been recited at the first council” (Quoted from “Buddhism” Microsoft Encarta Encyclopedia).
+In the process, the compilation of the Buddhist scriptures (Tipitaka) was supposedly completed, with the addition of a body of subtle philosophy (abhidarhma) to the doctrine (dharma) and monastic discipline (vinaya) that had been recited at the first council” (Microsoft Encarta Encyclopedia, “Buddhism”).

-A Muslim writer, A. S. K. Joomal says the Jesus of the Gospels was patterned after a Mexican idol, Quetzalcoatl who was also a saviour born of a virgin, tempted by Satan, fasted 40 days and was “crucified and that the Mexicans looked forward to his second coming” (The Bible: Word of God or Word of Man, 145).
+A South African Muslim writer, A. S. K. Joomal, wrote that the Jesus of the Gospels was patterned after a Mexican idol, Quetzalcoatl who was also a saviour born of a virgin, tempted by Satan, fasted 40 days and was crucified and that the Mexicans looked forward to his second coming (The Bible: Word of God or Word of Man, p.
+145).